jiajiama2/DATA-Visualization/README.md

-# DATA-Visualization - Bar Chart and Map showcase
+# DATA-Visualization - Bar Chart and Map

 Data_Visualization (1).ipynb file -
  1. Data preparation and examining the csv file (mainly use Pandas and numpy)